Rumney, Cardiff

 Rumney (Tredelerch) is a district and community in the east of the city of Cardiff, Wales.
 It lies east of the Rhymney River, and was historically part of Monmouthshire.
-On 1 April 1938 the Cardiff Extension Act 1937 incorporated it into the county borough of Cardiff, although it became part of Glamorganshire in the 1880s.
+On 1 April 1938 the Cardiff Extension Act 1937 (1 Edw.
+8 & 1 Geo.
+6. c. cxxx) incorporated it into the county borough of Cardiff, although it remained part of the ceremonial county of Monmouth, and so at that stage part of England.